Semantria/sem5.java/README.md

 ## Installation using Maven Central

-The simplest way to use the SDK is import it from Maven Central via your `pom.xml`:
+The simplest way to use the SDK is to import it from Maven Central via your `pom.xml`:

         <dependency>
             <groupId>com.lexalytics.semantria</groupId>